Opportunity scrutiny, signs of a scam.

 Income scams are fairly easy to spot.
 In general an income scam will have the following qualities.
 Consider these criteria to indicate scammers rather than a perfect way to separate legitimate operators from the illegitimate.

-- Low minimum deposit – The best sign of an income scam is a low minimum deposit.
+- Low minimum deposit Opportunity Scrutiny – The best sign of an income scam is a low minimum deposit.
 Companies who actually place trades for their customers simply cannot manage to cover the costs of data feeds, price information, customer support, and software services on thousands of $1 accounts.
 Income scams are more prevalent among brokers with low minimum opening account deposits of $250 or less.
-The TechMonegy Ltd don’t request you fund our account but your own broker account with a minimum $1,000 (or equivalent currency).
+TechMonegy don’t request you fund our account, you are only required to fund your own FX Choice broker account with a minimum $5,000 (or equivalent currency).

-- Unable to meet staff- TechMonegy Ltd are available for in person meetings, plus you can attend our seminars.
+- Unable to meet staff Opportunity Scrutiny – TechMonegy Ltd are available for in person meetings, plus you can attend our seminars.

 A couple of steps for you to take to ensure legitimacy of the site you visit: